Pathaan (soundtrack): Soundtrack album

 The songs "Besharam Rang" and "Jhoome Jo Pathaan" were conceptualized in the atrium of a building over coffees and casual chats, later, directly recorded in studio.
-They were recorded during phase one and two of the COVID-19 lockdown in India.
+They were recorded during phases one and two of the COVID-19 lockdown in India.
 Both the songs were attributed to the 'old school' way of compositions.

-In an interview with Bollywood Hungama, the Vishal Dadlani and Shekhar Ravjiani stated that "Besharam Rang" was recorded first.
+In an interview with Bollywood Hungama, Dadlani and Ravjiani stated that "Besharam Rang" was recorded first.
 The song was composed with dummy lyrics and Shilpa Rao recorded the patch.
-Lyricist Kumaar worked on the lyricsm, in receipt of her vocals.
-Dadlani called it an unusual way of working whereas Ravjiani clarified that the song had a different chorus and the hook line written was how the song shaped up.
-Original structure of composition was: full chorus - intro - cross line - hook line.
-There was a separate intro written which later landed into the lines "Humein To Loot Liya Milke..."
+Lyricist Kumaar worked on the words in receipt of her vocals.
+Dadlani called it an unusual way of working whereas Ravjiani clarified that the song had a different chorus and the hook line being written first was how the song shaped up.
 On the music arrangement of "Besharam Rang", the duo mentioned that Warren Mendonsa recorded the guitar riffs in New Zealand.
-In the event of "Besharam Rang" drawn music comparisons with the song "Ghungroo", they clarified that Besharam Rang was a "sensual feminine track" and they did not work 'closed room' on the track.
-On coining the title "Besharam Rang", the duo gave credited the lyricist who took the brief of the song and translated it.
+Against comparisons with the song "Ghungroo", they clarified that "Besharam Rang" was a "sensual feminine track" and they did not work 'closed room' on it.
+On coining the title "Besharam Rang", they credited Kumaar who took the brief of the song and translated it.
 The brief of the lyrics were about 'a girl who by her sheer lack of innovation was incredibly attractive'.
-Kumaar did not write the tracks but let his ideas be written by the Dadlani and Ravjiani.
+Kumaar did not write the tracks but let his ideas be written by Dadlani and Ravjiani.

-For the creative process of "Jhoome Jo Pathaan", Ravjiani sang a line, "Hum Jaise Jigar Waale Kahaan?
+For the creative process of "Jhoome Jo Pathaan", Vishal-Shekhar roped in their "Swag Se Swagat" music producer Meghdeep Bose to produce the track.
+In the process Ravjiani sang a line, "Hum Jaise Jigar Waale Kahaan?
 Aha!"
 (Translates to "Where are the hearty ones like us?") a qawwali hook-line, requested by Anand prior composing the track.
-Emphasizing more on the expression "Aha!" that stood as a repetition.
-Dadlani and Ravjiani continued jamming with these, fitting the verses by Kumaar.
-Hence, one can hear the lyrics "Baat Karte Hai Hazaaron, Hazaaron" (sung by Sukriti Kakar) the last word of the line, rhyming or repeating.
+Emphasizing more on the expression "Aha!" that stood as a repetition, Dadlani and Ravjiani continued jamming with these, fitting the verses by Kumaar.
+Hence, the lyrics "Baat Karte Hai Hazaaron, Hazaaron" came into existence (sung by Sukriti Kakar), the last word of the line either rhyming or repeating.
 Anand was present during the musical arrangement of the song.
-Ravjiani was quoted saying, “it is like a modern qawwali kind of zone where there are repeat of lines".
-To avoid generic vocal tone, Dadlani did not record the track rather chose Arijit Singh.
-The track's musical drop was hardly melody, the groove was composed as the drop with bassline and dholak pattern.
+Ravjiani was quoted saying, “it is like a modern qawwali kind of zone where there is a repetition of lines".
+To avoid a generic vocal tone, Dadlani did not record the track, but rather chose Arijit Singh.
+The track's musical drop was hardly melody, the groove was composed as the drop with bassline and dholak pattern by Bose.
 The bounce of the groove was recorded as a dance number.
-Meghdeep Bose played the Arabic, acoustic and electric guitars on the track.
+Meghdeep Bose also played the Arabic, acoustic and electric guitars on the track.